oracle-livelabs/analytics-ai/generative-ai-agent-oda/vb/vb.md

-# Provision of Oracle Visual Builder
+# Setup OCI Visual Builder (VB)

 ## Introduction

 This lab will take you through the steps needed to provision Oracle Visual Builder (VB)

-Estimated Time: -- minutes
+Estimated Time: 30 minutes

 ### About Visual Builder